ProfessorAkram/Unity-Programming/08-Game-Managers/game-manager.md

 - Can be overkill for simple games with only a few states
 - More classes and files to manage, which may confuse beginners

+#

 For our GameManager, we will be **implementing the FSM approach**.
 This approach is beginner-friendly, simple to implement, and ideal for small-scale prototype game projects.
 Using an FSM allows us to clearly manage state transitions, load and unload scenes, and control gameplay behavior without the extra complexity of creating separate classes for each state, as the State Pattern would require.

+#

 ### Defining Game States

 Since we are implementing an **FSM** for our **game states**, we will want to define each state as an **enum**.
 Enums are ideal for this purpose, as they allow us to clearly define a set of named values representing the possible game states.
 Using an Enum makes the code more readable and reduces the risk of mistakes that could arise from using raw integers or strings.

-Before we start development on the GM we need to have a rough idea of the game states we will have in the game and what takes place during that state.
+Before we start development on the Game Manager, we need to have a rough idea of the game states we will have in the game and what takes place during each state.
 While these may vary, the most **common core game states** include:
 - **MainMenu**: The game starts here.
 The GM will load any necessary UI components for the main menu and wait for user input to either start the game, load a saved game, or exit.
 - **GamePlay**: The core of the game, in which the player is actively playing.
 The GM continuously checks if the game conditions are met for a win or a loss.
 - **GameOver**: When the player loses or when the game is over, the GM will display the Game Over screen and stop all gameplay logic.